evg-zhabotinsky/inputerceptor/README.md

 ## Keyboard and mouse interceptor for protection against pets and extra convenience

-The main purpose of this utility is to lock your keyboard and mouse when a cat jumps onto your table and/or starts walking on them, playing with them, etc.
+The main purpose of this utility is to lock your keyboard and mouse when a cat jumps onto your table and/or starts walking on the keyboard, playing with the mouse, etc.

 Also allows you to e.g. clean your keyboard safely without locking your system and having to enter the password, or to let your kids bash away at your laptop without messing up your system.